Outdoor Learning - EYFS - Courage and Resilience

-*Please note - Juliet is currently not taking any bookings for 2021.
+*Please note - Juliet is currently not taking any bookings.
 Please contact us for further information.
 Thank you for your understanding.*

 When it comes to taking your brain for a walk, Juliet is very much an expert.
 And by taking your brain for a walk, we mean literally taking it out of the classroom and into the woods, the fields, the parks, the gardens, the school grounds, the playground or even simply the car park.